-So I got out the cake pans I had, traced their shapes on paper, cut and pieced them together until I came up with my own Star Wars-inspired DIY Star Wars Darth Vader Cake.
-It was a big hit at his Star Wars party, and it went perfectly with our Storm Trooper Cupcakes.
+So I got out the cake pans I had, traced their shapes on paper, cut and pieced them together until I came up with my own Star Wars-inspired DIY Darth Vader Cake.

 Affiliate links have been used below.
 For my full disclosure policy click here.

-Have your own Star Wars fan at home?
-This Darth Vader cake idea is sure to be a huge hit at any DIY Star Wars birthday party.
+This DIY Star Wars cake is sure to be a big hit at any Star Wars party.

 - 9 Inch Square Cake Pan

 - Serrated Knife (I used my bread knife.)

 - Black Cake Icing (I used 2 packages of this one.)

 - Your Favorite Cake Mix (1 box)

 Bake cake mix as directed, pouring half the batter into your circle cake pan and half into the square cake pan.